 Most people typically think of visiting wineries in the summer.
-The Ozarks is home to three beautiful wineries that are perfect to visit during the summer and fall seasons.
-If you love wine, here are three Ozarks wineries you need to visit for great meads and wines.
+The Ozarks are home to beautiful wineries that are perfect to visit during the summer and fall seasons.
+If you love wine, here are several Ozarks wineries you need to visit for great meads and wines.

 Dwight and Jean Anne Crevelt and Jean's mother Irene Cassens are the owners of 7C’s Winery in Walnut Grove, Missouri, just north of Springfield.
 Dwight and Jean Anne are originally from the Midwest and returned a few years ago to fulfill their dream of owning a winery and vineyard.
 Or to quote their oldest daughter, "Dream or midlife crisis; most people buy a sports car, but not you.
 You are going to open a winery."